 - Check water and clean/refill as needed.
 You'll want to make sure your hens always have a clean source of fresh water.
 Shavings, straw, and poop can get in the water and muck it up.
 Make sure you clean the waterer if it's slimy.
-Use dish soap and water and rinse well, and bleach or use an oxygen bleach product as needed to sanitize.
+Use dish soap and water and rinse well, and use chlorine bleach or oxygen bleach as needed to sanitize.
 This is important, as chickens don't like to drink dirty water.

 - Feed chickens.
 You can free feed with a large hanging feeder and add the chicken feed as necessary, or feed them a set amount each day.

 - Collect eggs.
 Collecting eggs daily ensures that they are as clean as possible and minimizes cracked eggs and maximizes freshness.

 - Observe them.
 Spend some time with the flock observing them to ensure they are healthy.
 Bright eyes, smooth feathers, active, and alert chickens are a good sign.

 - Manage bedding.
 How you do this depends on the litter method you are using.
 For city and suburban flocks, you'll want to change the bedding in the coop at least monthly.
 Rural and larger flocks can use the deep litter method.
 For this method, you begin with three to four inches of bedding.
 Each month, or when droppings build up, you add more bedding until you have 6 inches or more of bedding.
 With this method, you remove all the bedding twice a year and start over.
 You can compost chicken litter for a season and use it in the garden.
 It is rich in nitrogen.